funginstitute/downloads/README.md

 joined from other tables, third party sources (geocoding), or transformed from the original encoding into ASCII text.

+Also, tables may or may not be indexed appropriately for your needs.
+Distributing tables without indexing saves on bandwidth and download time.

 ## Applications and APIs